Imane-ux/UottaHack6-Challenge/README.md

 - User-friendly interface: Intuitive design for easy navigation and interaction.
 - File sharing: Upload and share files, documents, and multimedia seamlessly.
 - Study rooms: Organize and join study sessions with peers in dedicated virtual rooms.
-- Mobile responsiveness: Access uCollab on any device for on-the-go communication.

 ## Recognition